ELAM

-Institutions are limited in the number of applications they can submit to these programs, so there is an internal selection process for ELAM and ELH.
+Institutions are limited in the number of applications they can submit to these programs, so there is an internal nomination process for ELAM and ELH.

 Institutions are limited in the number of applications they can submit, so there is an internal selection process for ELAM and ELH.
-The internal selection process is managed by the Office for Faculty.
+The internal process is managed by the Office for Faculty.
 Applications usually become available in the fall.
 If you think you may want to apply for a future ELAM or ELH program, discuss your plans with your chair early and communicate your interest to our office as soon as possible.
-Participation in the program takes significant personal and institutional commitment, which must be demonstrated during the application process.
-The information below pertains to the most recent ELAM/ELH selection process.
+Participation in the program takes significant personal and institutional commitment, which must be demonstrated through the application.

-There is an internal selection process for ELAM/ELH.
-The internal process is outlined in this memo.
-The first step is a letter of intent, which is due in the summer/fall the year prior to the fellowship.
 Following the Duke internal selection process, the Duke applicant(s) will submit an official ELAM/ELH application and letters of support, due in December prior to the program year.
-You can learn more about the ELAM application and preview the application questions here.
+You can learn more about the ELAM application and preview the application questions here

 A strong candidate application presents evidence for leadership potential.
 This includes:

-- A track record of formal and informal professional development, including mentoring and program participation outside her specialty field.
+• A track record of formal and informal professional development, including mentoring and program participation outside their specialty field.

-Departments will be expected to contribute $5,000 towards the program fee and the Dean or DUHS leadership will support the balance.
+In the past, and dependent upon the availability of funds, departments have been expected to contribute $5,000 towards the program fee and the Dean or DUHS leadership has supported the balance.
 Travel and lodging costs are covered by the department or the faculty member's funds.

 Questions?